Oluwatobilobaoke/mongodb-basics/README.md

 git clone https://github.com/Oluwatobilobaoke/mongodb-basics.git

-run node mongodb.js
+npm install
- run node collections.js
+run node server.js

 Mongo and Mongod .exe terminals at the bin directory in your mongodb file
 ![Mongo and Mongod .exe terminals at the bin directory in your mongodb file](screenshots/mongoexe_andmongodexe_in_bin_folder.png "Mongo.exe and Mongod.exe ")